far-eye/gps-simulator/README.md

-Python script to simulate a car moving between two points on a map.
+Python script to simulate a vehicle moving between two points on a map.

-The primary purpose of this script is to simulate a car moving along a route and sending its current location every n seconds to a central server.
-Think simulating 1000's of uber cars driving in a city.
+The primary purpose of this script is to simulate a vehicle moving along a route and sending its current location every n seconds to a central server.
+Think simulating 1000's of vehicles driving in a city.

 The script generates an OrderDict of points.
-The key is the timestamp, value is the (lat, long) tuple representing the location of the car at that point in time.
+The key is the timestamp, value is the (lat, long) tuple representing the location of the vehicle at that point in time.
 Time is relative, with t=0 indicating the time when the journey begins.

 This script requires a google maps api key.